Evolution of the Internet

 The effort of the FTC to hammer questionable mortgage company practices, in particular, is to be applauded.
 Pity the actions are occurring now instead of before the Great Recession when highly questionable mortgage practices nearly wiped out the banking industry.

-And that’s it for another week on the web.
+And that’s it for another week of web news.
 Look for further updates next week.

 To your success!